 Congressional and Public Affairs

-The chicken and beef samosas items were produced from November 11, 2019 through November 11, 2020.
-The following products are subject to the public health alert: [View Labels (PDF only)]
+The following product is subject to the public health alert: [View Labels (PDF only)]

 Consumers with food safety questions can call the toll-free USDA Meat and Poultry Hotline at 1-888-MPHotline (1-888-674-6854) or live chat via Ask USDA from 10 a.m. to 6 p.m.
 (Eastern Time) Monday through Friday.
 Consumers can also browse food safety messages at Ask USDA or send a question via email to [email protected].
 For consumers that need to report a problem with a meat, poultry, or egg product, the online Electronic Consumer Complaint Monitoring System can be accessed 24 hours a day at https://foodcomplaint.fsis.usda.gov/eCCF/.